dhruvio/dhruv.io-archived/src/front-end/static/data/posts/seo-for-single-page-apps.md

 Therefore, when the requestor is a crawler, we render the page on the server-side using Chromium headlessly to generate the necessary markup on the server-side.
 This enables our server to send a full HTML page with `<meta>` tags to the crawler so it can scrape the meaningful information that it needs.

-Take a look at [this blog's implementation](https://github.com/dhruvio/dhruv.io/blob/master/src/back-end/index.js) of this server in Node.js.
-The [module](https://github.com/dhruvio/dhruv.io/blob/master/src/back-end/util/render-url.js) that does the server-side rendering with Chromium uses the [puppeteer](https://www.npmjs.com/package/puppeteer) NPM package.
+Take a look at <a href="https://github.com/dhruvio/dhruv.io/blob/master/src/back-end/index.js" target="_blank">this blog's implementation</a> of this server in Node.js.
+The <a href="https://github.com/dhruvio/dhruv.io/blob/master/src/back-end/util/render-url.js" target="_blank">module</a> that does the server-side rendering with Chromium uses the <a href="https://www.npmjs.com/package/puppeteer" target="_blank">puppeteer</a> NPM package.
 This server does not rely on any state other than the SPA's build output, which can easily be generated from the source code.
 This feature is powerful, as it allows the server to be scaled up and down easily to meet performance requirements without the need of syncing state across the nodes of a deployment.

 ### Putting it all together.